moon1206/sce213-pa1-2020s/README.md

   - DO NOT INCLUDE COVER PAGE.
 No need to specify your name nor student ID on the document.
   - YOU WILL GET 0 pts for the report if you do not comply the statements.
 - Git repository URL at git.ajou.ac.kr (10 pts)
+  - To get the points, you should actually use the repository to manage your code (i.e., have more than two commits which are hours aparts).
+You will not get any point if you just committed your final code.
   - Refer to https://www.youtube.com/channel/UC-Un-7jmeP-1OaHkS7awO0Q for using gitlab at Ajou University.
-	- You can register your git repository through PASubmit.
-The repository will be checked (at least) twice, during the registration and after the submission deadline.
-The status will be updated accordingly.
 	- How to create your repository to submit:
 		- Clone this repository into your computer.
 		- Create a *private* project from http://git.ajou.ac.kr.
-		- Push the local repository onto the gitlab page.
+		- Push the local repository onto the gitlab repository.
 		- Generate a deploy token from Settings/Repository/Deploy Token.
 		- Register at PASubmit using the repository URL and deploy token.
 		- PASubmit only accepts the repository address over HTTP.
-- You will not get any point if you just committed your final code.
-To get the points, you should actually use the repository to manage your code (i.e., have more than two commits which are hours aparts).
+	- The repository will be checked (at least) twice, during the registration and after the submission deadline.
+The status will be updated accordingly.
 - Free to make a question through AjouBb.
 However, YOU MIGHT NOT GET AN ANSWER IF THE QUESTIONS ARE ABOUT THOSE ALREADY SPECIFIED ON THIS HANDOUT.
 - QUESTIONS OVER EMAIL WILL BE IGNORED unless it concerns your privacy.